 We could only give the Megamat Duo a middling score for versatility.
 This mattress is gigantic when packed down, and is very heavy as well, ensuring that you won't end up carrying it anywhere (it is as big as a backpack!).
-It doesn't separate into two mattresses for individual use, and also can't be broken into parts like the Therm-a-Rest NeoAir Dream.
+It doesn't separate into two mattresses for individual use, and also can't be broken into parts like some other camping mattresses.
 This bed needs to be used near, or inside of, the car, limiting its versatility.
 However, it can be used in any season due to its great insulation, something that cannot be said of the air bed alternatives.

 The thicknesses of the four mattresses in this review designed for two people.
 From bottom to top: The Alps Mountaineering Rechargeable Air Bed, REI Relax Airbed, Lightspeed 2-person, and Exped Megamat Duo.
 Of these four, the top one is the only one with built-in foam for cushioning and warmth purposes.

 This is the single largest packed mattress we tested, by a long shot.
-We felt that this warranted the low score of only 3 points.
-By comparison, the ALPS Mountaineering Rechargeable Air bed, and the other two air beds as well, were among the very smallest regarding packed size.
 That said, the stuff sack is large and very easy to get the pad into.
 Once it's 90% deflated, you can get it into the bag, but you will need a large space to store it when it is not in use.

 There is ample room for the MegaMat Duo 10 in the improved stuff sack.
 This minimizes the time spent perfectly deflating and rolling up the mattress and makes packing up much easier.